GoAuditsGoAudits

 2. Types of WHS Audits

-6. What are the Benefits of WHS Audits?
+5. What are the Benefits of WHS Inspections?

-7. Points to Remember During and After WHS Inspections
+6. Points to Remember During and After Workplace Audits and Inspections

 WHS inspections are essential to maintain and improve workplace safety.
 WHS inspections are systematic evaluations of workplace conditions, practices, and equipment to identify potential hazards and ensure compliance with safety regulations.
 The primary purpose is to prevent accidents and injuries by detecting risks early and implementing corrective actions.